Objects

 Is dreaming about messages a bad sign?

-Dreaming about messages is not inherently a bad sign.
-It often reflects your subconscious thoughts and feelings, indicating a need for communication or clarity.
+Dreaming of messages is not inherently a bad sign.
+It often reflects your inner communication and can highlight areas needing attention or clarity.

 02